richardlford/build-path-prefix-map-spec/spec-main.rst

   Our recommended approach for a high-level language with string replace:

-  A. decoding:
+  A. Decoding:

      1. check elem does not match the regex ``/%[^#+.]|%$/g``, then
      2. ``elem.replace("%.", ":").replace("%+", "=").replace("%#", "%")``

-  B. encoding:
+  B. Encoding:

      1. ``elem.replace("%#", "%").replace("%+", "=").replace("%.", ":")``

   Our recommended approach for a low-level language without string replace:

-  A. decoding:
+  A. Decoding:

      - one single left-to-right pass with lookahead (e.g. our C example), or
      - one single left-to-right pass with lookbehind (e.g. our Rust example)

-  B. encoding:
+  B. Encoding:

      - We don't anticipate this to be a major use-case